-The University strictly prohibits any acts that are lewd or indecent towards others and such acts are deemed as violations of the Community Standards and will result in disciplinary action.
-These acts include but are not limited to public urination, sexual acts performed in public or on the University premises, taking pictures of another person in the restroom without that person’s consent, disrobing, flashing, or streaking, and or the possession or distribution of any obscene materials.
+The University strictly prohibits any acts that are perceived to be lewd or indecent in the presence of the campus community; such acts are violations of the Student Code of Conduct and may result in disciplinary action.
+These acts include, but are not limited to, public urination, sexual acts performed in public or on University property, taking photos of another person without consent, appearing on campus without appropriate clothing (shirt, pants, shoes), disrobing, flashing, or streaking, and visible possession or distribution of sexually explicit materials.

 Motor Vehicle Regulations

 University parking lots provide free parking for students while attending class or using University facilities.
 Parking lots are conveniently located on the campus near all University buildings.
 Handicapped parking is available and enforced.
 Students using the parking lots must register their vehicles and obtain a parking permit annually during the Fall trimester.
 All students must obey parking lot signage.
 Students using Franklin University parking lots when not attending classes or when not using University facilities will be subject to City of Columbus parking fines.
 A comprehensive description of the University’s parking policy is distributed with the issuance of each parking permit.
 Violators of parking rules may have their parking privileges revoked, their vehicles towed, or other sanctions may be imposed.

 Operating a motor vehicle on campus and parking is a privilege afforded to you by the University.
 All members of the University community are expected to operate their motor vehicle responsibly and obey the laws of the State of Ohio, Urbana City ordinances, and the rules, regulations, and policies of the University.
 Failure to comply with these rules will result in loss of driving privileges on campus.
 Parking on campus is limited to designated areas.
 Students are not permitted to park on grassy areas, in zones designated as ‘NO PARKING,’ along curbs, or in designated fire lanes.